Bert Bailey: Early life

 Bailey was born in Auckland, New Zealand, the second son of farmer Christopher Bailey and Harriette Adelaide.
 His parents divorced and Bailey's mother moved with him to Sydney when he was six months old.
 She remarried in 1879 and went on to become a noted retailer, establishing the firm McCathie's.

 Bailey was educated at Crown Street School and Cleveland Street Public School.
 He decided not to go into the family business and worked as a telegram boy and at a floor manager at Crystal Palace skating rink.
 At age fifteen he went into vaudeville as a tambourine player and vocalist at Canterbury Music Hall in George Street, Sydney.

 In 1889 he joined the touring theatrical company of Edmund Duggan, playing a wide variety of roles throughout Australia.
 In 1900 he and Duggan joined the company of noted theatre producer William Anderson, who was Duggan's brother-in-law.

 Playwriting career

 In 1907 Bailey and Duggan wrote a play together under the joint pseudonym of "Albert Edmunds", The Squatter's Daughter (1907).
 This was produced by Anderson to great success and was adapted into a film in 1910, which Bailey directed as well as appeared in.

-He and Duggan collaborated on a number of follow up plays (with both men also acting in the productions), including The Man from Outback (1909), On Our Selection (1912), an adaptation of the stories of Steele Rudd and The Native Born (1913).
+He and Duggan collaborated on a number of follow up plays (with both men also acting in the productions), including The Man from Outback (1909), The Prince and the Beggar Maid (1910), On Our Selection (1912), an adaptation of the stories of Steele Rudd and The Native Born (1913).
 Of these the most popular was On Our Selection which became an Australian theatrical phenomenon, with over hundreds of productions through to the present day.
 Bailey would perform the role of Dad Rudd on and off for the rest of his career.